krisarmstrong/json-tools/README.md

 ### Release & Versioning

-Versions are derived from annotated git tags via `setuptools_scm`.
+Versions are stored in `pyproject.toml` and release-please manages tags and changelog entries.
 To cut a release:

 1. Ensure `main` is green in CI.
-2. Create an annotated tag such as `git tag -a v2.1.0 -m "v2.1.0"`.
+2. Merge the release-please PR (it updates the version and changelog).
-3. Push the tag (`git push origin v2.1.0`).
-The CI workflow runs automatically and downstream builds/installations will report the new version.
+3. The release workflow tags and publishes automatically.

 ## License